 Eating at Home

-When eating with your family you're going to have to find easy alternatives for the animal products on their plates, you can't just remove the meat from a meal as you still need to replace the energy that the meat would have given you.
-This could be using a vegan alternative to the meat option, fishless fingers instead of fish fingers, vegan nuggets instead of chicken nuggets.
-There are simple swaps such as making sure that the baked beans that your family buy are OK for vegans so that everyone can eat the same.
+When eating with your family, you're going to have to find easy alternatives for the animal products on their plates; you can't just remove the meat from a meal, as you still need to replace the energy that the meat would have given you.
+This could be using a vegan alternative to the meat option, fishless fingers instead of fish fingers, or vegan nuggets instead of chicken nuggets.
+There are simple swaps, such as making sure that the baked beans that your family buy are OK for vegans, so that everyone can eat the same.
 When your family is eating a piece of meat, such as chicken drumsticks, you could ask to have a portion of kidney beans with the sauce that they are having so that everything else stays the same.
 There's also tofu as a substitute.
 These solutions aren't expensive and swapping items such as baked beans can be cheaper.
 You could also encourage your family to have meat-free days and join you.

 Eating Out